 In terms of phytonutrient composition, raspberries are the most impressive of any berry, packing a high amount of quercetin, catechins, ellagic acid, and much more.
-The polyphenols in raspberries are some of the more promising phytonutrients out there, with research suggesting they have anti-inflammatory actions in the body and support the absorption of essential vitamins and minerals.
+The polyphenols in raspberries are some of the more promising phytonutrients out there.
+Research suggests they have anti-inflammatory actions in the body and support the absorption of essential vitamins and minerals.

 Moreover, raspberries are nature’s exclusive source of raspberry ketone (not to be confused with ketone bodies), which gives them their ruby hue.
-In vitro research demonstrates that raspberry ketone can significantly enhance catecholamine-induced lipolysis (which is science lingo for fat breakdown via adrenaline, noradrenaline, and dopamine).
+Research demonstrates that raspberry ketone can significantly enhance fat breakdown.

 Unfortunately, there is no human clinical evidence (at this time) that supports the efficacy of raspberry ketone for weight loss.